rsm100991/smiles-project/design_guidelines.md

 - Alt text for all images
 - Keyboard navigation support

-This design creates a trustworthy, warm environment that makes seniors feel welcome while providing easy access to S..Miles' compassionate virtual friendship services.
+This design creates a trustworthy, warm environment that makes seniors feel welcome while providing easy access to S-Miles' compassionate virtual friendship services.